Canvas

 What is Canvas?

-Canvas is a cloud-based learning management system (LMS) that makes it easy for instructors to manage digital materials distribution, assignments and course calendar, communications, grading, and other aspects of instruction for their courses.
+Canvas is a learning management system (LMS) that makes it easy for instructors to manage digital materials distribution, assignments and course calendar, communications, grading, and other aspects of instruction for their courses.
 This service is available at no cost and is supported for use by all faculty and instructors at Cornell University.

 Why use Canvas?